 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
-The CIE will post basic information about the current visa options for U.S. citizens for study in Thailand to the Learning Content section of your UWEC study abroad account during the semester prior to departure.
+The CIE will post basic information about the current visa options for U.S. citizens for study in Thailand to the Learning Content section of your online study abroad account during the semester prior to departure.
 USAC will also post visa information to your Gateway account.
-However, it is your responsibility to keep up-to-date about student visa requirements for Thailand, and if required, to apply for and receive a visa in a timely manner.
-Please read the "Visa" section of your Study Abroad Handbook for more information about what you should do to keep up-to-date on visa requirements.
+You cannot apply for your visa until 90 days from the program start.
+It is your responsibility to keep up-to-date about student visa requirements for Thailand, and if required, to apply for and receive a visa from the Thailand consulate or embassy in a timely manner.
+Please read the "Visa" section of your Study

+Abroad Handbook for more information about what you should do to keep up-to-date on visa requirements.